Investing

 In any case, the best investment advice rarely gets onto the news because it’s boring and makes it hard for most people in the finance industry to justify their jobs selling new stuff.

-That advice is, invest in a broad mix of assets, don’t pick individual stocks, keep your costs low, rebalance occasionally and don’t stress about what happens in the short term because it’s all just noise.
+That advice is simple: invest in a broad mix of assets, don’t pick individual stocks, keep your costs low, rebalance occasionally and don’t stress about what happens in the short term because it’s all just noise.

 That’s my best advice and core to our investment philosophy at Stockspot.